rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 <hr/>

 # One Last Thing
 This time running `installutil /u iu.exe` caused the dreaded Cortex pop-up.
-Again from experience, I suspected that Cortex was not loving the fact that `cmd.exe` was spawned with network sockets as its stdin and stdout handles.
+Again from experience, I suspected that Cortex was not loving the fact that `cmd.exe` was spawned with a network socket as its stdin and stdout handles.

-Fortunately, this was a quick fix.
+Fortunately, this was a quick fix because Cortex is likely only performing this check for command interpreters like `cmd.exe` and `powershell.exe` which means `dbg.exe` should slip under the radar.

 ```
 C:\Windows\system32>copy cmd.exe dbg.exe
         1 file(s) copied.
 ```

-The reverse shell shellcode was updated to spawn `dbg.exe` instead of `cmd.exe`, and one last `installutil /u iu.exe` ...
+The reverse shell shellcode was updated to spawn `dbg.exe` instead of `cmd.exe`, `installutil /u iu.exe` was run, and after hitting the Replace button ...

 <br/>
 <hr/>